 They also happen to be:

-Only 4 ingredients, too.
-If you want to get fancy, you can add some vanilla :).
+If you want to get fancy, you can add some vanilla extract or some spices.

-I’ve topped these with a bit of dried fruit, but it’s entirely optional.
+I have topped these with a bit of dried fruit, but it is entirely optional.
 A sprinkle on top is all that you will need if you choose to add some, but if you are heading out on an ultra-long hike or bike ride, add more (or chocolate chips!) to help you refuel during your journey.

 Buy a big bag or box of flaxseed meal (store it in the freezer to keep it fresh)–you’re going to make these over and over again!

-Tip: Any creamy-ish nut or seed butter can be used in place of the almond butter.
-If the nut or seed butter is unsalted, add about ⅛ to ¼ teaspoon fine sea salt to the batter.
+Any creamy nut or seed butter can be used in place of the almond butter.
+For example, peanut butter, sunflower seed butte, or cashew butter.
+If the nut or seed butter is unsalted, add about 1/8 to 1/4 teaspoon fine sea salt to the batter.

 What Type of Non-dairy Milk Should I Use?

 Use any nondairy milk you like except for full fat coconut milk.
 If you are not avoiding dairy, feel free to use dairy milk.